cosmiconfig/cosmiconfig/README.md

 Type: `Object`.
 Default: See below.

-An object that maps extensions to the loader functions responsible for loading and parsing those extensions.
+An object that maps extensions to the loader functions responsible for loading and parsing files with those extensions.

 Cosmiconfig exposes its default loaders for `.js`, `.json`, and `.yaml` as `cosmiconfig.loadJs`, `cosmiconfig.loadJson`, and `cosmiconfig.loadYaml`, respectively.